fru-io/docs-live/docs/gitlab.md

 # GitLab

 ???+ note
-    This guide uses GitLab 13.0 for it's examples.
+    This guide uses GitLab 13.0 for its examples.
 Your experience may vary depending on GitLab version.
+Current functionality was designed with self-managed [GitLab Omnibus](https://about.gitlab.com/install/) in mind.
+[GitLab.com](https://gitlab.com/) may be used in the same way, however you will need to [manually configure webhooks](https://docs.ddev.com/gitlab/#project-webhook-configuration).

 The integration with GitLab has been designed differently from [GitHub](https://docs.ddev.com/github/).
-For publicly available GitLab repositories, the CLI flags are all you need.
+For publicly available GitLab repositories, [the CLI flags](https://docs.ddev.com/sites/#gitlab) are all you need.
 This page describes how to configure credentials and enable webhooks for automatic build triggers.

 ### Configure personal access token